-jim jewell has done many things and been in many places during his seventy-plus years of living: grave digger, disc jockey, sports editor, Navy Surface Warfare Officer, Leadership consultant and facilitator, executive coach, columnist, and director of programs for a tugboat company.
+Jim has worked various jobs totaling thirty of them and travelled to over twenty six different places during his seventy-plus years of living.
+He has had eleven Navy tours in 23 years.
+Only two were shore tours.
+Counting those Navy tours, he crossed the Atlantic, Pacific, and Indian Oceans twenty-four times.
+He has been a grave digger, disc jockey, sports editor, Naval Surface Warfare Officer, Leadership consultant and facilitator, executive coach, columnist, and director of programs for a tugboat company.